Here are some practical tips from electric co-op safety experts across Kentucky:

 - Use chain saws safely, Shelton says.
 Don’t rush out after a storm to cut up downed trees or branches—there could be live power lines tangled in those limbs.

 - Stay in the car.
 If you’re in an accident where a power line might have fallen on or near your vehicle, it could start a powerful electric circuit that could be completed when your foot touches the ground, Shelton says.
 Stay put and call for help.
-If there’s a fire or other danger and you have to leave the car, jump from the car and hop away, keeping your legs together—if the ground around the car is energized from the downed line, a different level of current between your feet could complete an electric circuit running through your body.
+If there’s a fire or other danger and you have to leave the car, jump from the car and hop away, keeping your legs together, and get at least 40 feet away—if the ground around the car is energized from the downed line, a different level of current between your feet could complete an electric circuit running through your body.

 - Look up.
 Don’t plant a tree where it might grow up into a power line someday, says Paul Merrick, right-of-way manager at South Kentucky Rural Electric Cooperative, Somerset.
 Merrick says that when people work on outdoor projects, “they look down instead of looking up.”
 Before planting, know how tall a tree is likely to get.
 Plant any tree 15–45 feet from a power line, depending on the size of the line.
 Don’t do work near power lines or place outbuildings near power lines.
 Call your co-op for help if you have questions about planting near a power line.
 And don’t let children play in trees near power lines.